knu/Knu.spoon/README.md

 ### Install

-Grab the latest release from the [releases](https://github.com/knu/Knu.spoon/releases) page, unzip it, and open the file "Knu.spoon" to install the module as a Spoon.
+Grab the file "Hammerspoon-Knu-{version}.zip" from the latest release from the [releases](https://github.com/knu/Knu.spoon/releases) page and unzip it.
+Then, install "Knu.spoon" by double-clicking it.

 ```lua
 knu = hs.loadSpoon("Knu")